oslabs-beta/hacheQL/DOCUMENTATION.md

 ### Parameters
 - `options` \<Object> *(optional)*
   - An object with settings.
-If not provided, expressHacheQL uses the server's memory for caching.
+If not provided, defaults to an empty Object.
-  - There is currently only one setting available (the `redis` setting), but more may be added in the future.
+  - Currently, there is only one setting available (see the next bullet), but more may be added in the future.
   - To use Redis for caching, give the object a property with the key `redis`.
     - `redis`: \<your Redis client>
 - `customCache` \<Object> *(optional)*
   - An object to use as a cache.
-If not provided, defaults to an empty JavaScript object.
+If not provided, defaults to an empty Object.
-  - If a Redis cache was specified, expressHacheQL uses that for caching.
+  - If a Redis cache was provided in the `options` object, that overrides anything passed in as the `customCache` argument.

 ### Return value
-\<function>
+\<function> &middot;
 A function to be used as part of the middleware chain.
 After this piece of middleware runs, the GraphQL query can be accessed at `req.body`.

 <hr>